Where to Stay in Siena: An Insider’s Guide to the top areas

 Monteriggione

-- Best places to stay close to Siena for romantic couples
+- Best places close to Siena for romantic couples

 - Pros: Stunning castle accommodations, medieval atmosphere, breathtaking views.